basecamp/handbook/benefits-and-perks.md

 When you welcome a new child (birthed or adopted), Basecamp encourages you to take up to 16 weeks leave for primary caregivers and up to 6 weeks leave as secondary caregiver at 100% paid salary.
 You may also choose to take an additional 8 weeks leave unpaid.

-### 401K Retirement Plan
+### Retirement Plan

-Our 401K is through Vanguard.
+Our 401K for US employees is through Vanguard.
 Basecamp matches dollar-for-dollar up to 6% of your salary that you contribute to the plan.
 For instance, an employee who earns $100,000 can contribute any amount towards the 401K, however Basecamp will only match the first 6% or $6,000/year of those contributions.
 You are eligible to enroll in the 401K plan with your first paycheck.

+For international employees, Basecamp will also match 6% of your salary.
+In this case, Basecamp will pay the employee directly via invoice.
+It's up to the employee to invest the money properly and maintain administration of the retirement account and its taxes.
+Basecamp will begin funding international employee retirement accounts on January 1, 2019.

 ### Employee Liquidity Pool